bjoerrrn/url-monitoring/README.md

 # Monitor URLs

 This script monitors a list of URLs, checking if they are reachable.
-If a URL fails 5 times, a notification is sent to a Discord webhook.
+If a URL fails 5 times, a notification is sent to Pushover.

 ## Features
 - Checks HTTP/HTTPS URLs for reachability.
 - Can verify if a specific keyword exists on the page.
-- Alerts are sent to different Discord webhooks per URL.
+- Alerts are sent to Pushover.
 - Configured via a `.credo` file.
 - Runs automatically via `crontab` on a Raspberry Pi.